Lung Cancer Treatment in Israel

 Our Lung Cancer Laboratory is actively involved in the latest research for preventing and treating lung cancer, so you will benefit from pioneering therapies as soon as they are available.
 Sheba is currently investigating various biomolecular markers for lung cancer.
 We are also working in partnership with Johns Hopkins University in the US to identify genetic and epigenetic changes in lung cancer, among other studies.
 Results are promising, and we are optimistic about applying our findings to develop new lung cancer treatments in Israel.

 Sheba Medical Center adheres to the highest standards of quality and safety in healthcare.
 We are fully accredited by the Joint Commission International (JCI).
 In addition, we are dedicated to providing every patient with efficient and holistic services.
-To that end, a personal medical coordinator from our International Medical Tourism Division is assigned to every family to assist with every detail, including communication in your language.
+To that end, a personal medical coordinator from our Global patients services is assigned to every family to assist with every detail, including communication in your language.

 Amir Onn, MD